-The primary method of activating Siri is done by pressing and holding the home button on your iPhone, but there's a much better way to ask a question to or command Siri — and you don't need to touch your iPhone at all to do it.
+The primary method of activating Siri is done by pressing and holding either the Home or Side button, depending on the iPhone model, but there's a much better way to ask a question to Siri or command it to do something — and you don't need to touch your iPhone at all to do it.

 Brace yourselves, because Siri has a trick up its sleeve that iPhone users have wanted for some time.
 Yep, that's right, I'm talking about the ability to use Siri without having to talk out loud for the whole world to hear.
 It's great for privacy, Siri-ing on the down-low when you're not supposed to, or ... you know ... if you have a speech disorder.

 Not everyone digs Siri.
 Some of you probably can't live without the personal assistant on your iPhone, and some of you probably never even use it — and likely never will.
 If you fall into the latter category of iPhone users, you can simply disable the feature altogether, which will prevent accidentally triggering her or him anymore and will keep your iPhone nice and secure overall.

 If you like having Siri available to answer a quick question every now and again but don't want everyone who picks up your iPhone to also have access to your personal assistant, there's an easy way to disable her from working on your iPhone's lock screen.
 This is also something you can do if you're always activating Siri accidentally in your pocket.

 When driving, you can get directions hands-free by asking Siri.
 You can also make general map searches, show a location's details, call a query's phone number, and view traffic details.
 However, Siri defaults to Apple Maps for all those.
 If you prefer Google Maps, Waze, or another third-party navigation app, the map-based Siri commands won't work.
 But that doesn't mean you can't still use Siri.